16 Top-Rated Beaches in Maui

 The postcard-like setting of Napili Bay, near Lahaina on the west side of Maui, is the quintessential tropical beach.
 There's a wide, curving beach around a bay with turquoise and deep blue water.

 The beach here is slanted towards the water but gets flatter as you get farther from the ocean.
 There's a line of palm trees and the lush mountains beyond.
 Along the soft sand beachfront are a few luxury resorts and condo buildings.

 The Napili Kai Beach Resort takes up a large portion of the vast beach and does well at providing a fully self-contained vacation without a need to leave the property.
 The studio (one to two people) or one-bedroom (three to four people) condo units are in a resort setting with several dining options on-site.
 The units have their own kitchenettes.

 2. Hana Bay Beach Park

 This natural, unguarded (no lifeguards) beach offers plenty of scenic beauty and usually a good taste of Hawaiian culture.
 The ocean area off the beach is where many local groups practice their outrigger canoe skills, and several times a year there are big canoe regattas.

-The beach at Hana Bay Beach Park is wide at spots, with some good shade from the trees.
+The beach at Hana Bay Beach Park is wide in spots, with some good shade from the trees.
 The sand is very dark and fine-grained, with an area considered one of Hawaii's black-sand beaches.
 Picnic facilities with BBQ grills, showers, restrooms, and a tiny snack bar are also here.